hnky/pytorch-workshop/Lab 2 - Setup AML/readme.md

 # Lab 2 - Setup Azure Machine Learning

+**Welcome to lab 2, in the previous lab you have setup your development enviroment, now it is time to setup your Azure Machine Learning workspace.
+In this workspace you can manage your complete model life cycle.**

 ## Create a Azure Machine Learning Workspace

 >To get started we need to setup a few resources in Azure.
 Please follow this [guide to setup your dev environment](../setup/dev-environment.md).